Gr33nDrag0n69/forger-sync/README.md

 ## Codebase Update

+WARNING: This section still contain some bugs!
+It will be improved.
+WARNING: You will currently lose all existing backup files in the project.
+(They will stay in the commits history.)

-Execute these commands to install updates & fixes without losing data.
+Execute these commands to install updates & fixes.
 It will upgrade codebase from latest public version into your private repository.

 Using any linux server, update code base of your private project.